 Among those who say this is Rick Steves, the well-known travel writer and TV personality.
 Though Steves is a committed and community-serving Lutheran, he apparently shares the idea that all religions are equal and the same.

 He describes with admiration a man he met in a remote Turkish village.
 The man had an embroidered bag hanging in a place of honor on a wall of his small house.
 The bag, he told Steves, contained a copy of the Qu'ran as well as a Bible and a copy of the Talmud.
 Though a devout Muslim himself, the man felt that he honored all three faiths by keeping their holy Scriptures together in one bag.

 This man is an example, Steves writes, of the way we should all be.
 How appropriate, how good a symbol of unity it would be if we could all have bags with the various holy Scriptures in them.

 But the feast of the Entry of the Most-Holy Theotokos into the Temple reminds us that Christians cannot settle for such a tidy solution to the problem of spiritual disunity among human beings.
-We are not "people of the Book" because we worship a God who did infinitely more than give us a sacred Scripture.
+We are not "people of the Book."
+We worship a God who did infinitely more than give us a sacred Scripture.
 He was born from the long-prepared Mary as a Man, and when grown He burst the walls of hell asunder.
 If hell could not contain Him, certainly a bag can't do it.